 Choral Scholars must be actively enrolled in a degree program at UGA.
 Participation requires full membership in the Sanctuary Choir of First Baptist Church which includes a weekly rehearsal on Wednesday evenings from 7:00 – 8:30 p.m. and Sunday morning worship from 10:45 a.m. – 12 noon.
-Additional activities include two seasonal concerts (December and April).
+Additional activities include two seasonal concerts (December and March).
+The schedule begins mid August continuing through early December 9, and resumes Wednesday, early January continuing through the end of April.
 In this period absences from 6 rehearsals and 6 services will be permitted.

 An audition will be scheduled with you upon receipt of your application.
 Audition requirements include one prepared solo, sight reading and aural evaluation.

 Positions will be offered in August.

 The First Baptist Church of Athens, Georgia would agree to pay a scholarship in the amount of $2000 to UGA on behalf of the student for the academic year.
 The scholarship would be paid in two $1000 installments at the end of each semester, following the completion by the student of the stated duties.